 Parkinson's disease is a movement disorder and causes changes to the nervous system that affect a person's ability to move or stay still.
 In people with Parkinson’s, nerve cells responsible for making dopamine have died.
 Decreased dopamine levels cause symptoms such as tremors, slowness, stiffness and balance problems.

-At Banner Health, we offer the latest medications, therapies and support services available to treat Parkinson's disease and reduce its symptoms.
+At Banner Brain & Spine, we offer the latest medications, therapies and support services available to treat Parkinson's disease and reduce its symptoms.
 While treatments can relieve symptoms, currently there is not a cure for Parkinson’s or a way to restore function already lost.
-However, scientists and doctors at Banner Health are working hard through research and clinical trials to develop new and better treatments.
+However, scientists and doctors at Banner Brain & Spine are working hard through research and clinical trials to develop new and better treatments.

 Parkinson’s has been linked to a decrease in dopamine, caused by the death of nerve cells, in the brain.
 The reason for the decline is unknown, but research is currently underway to find its source and a possible cure.
 For now, early diagnosis is key to effective treatment.
 Know the symptoms and seek medical advice if you experience them.